 In business everyone has an opinion

-Your own opinion is important
+When making decisions, your own opinion is important

-Your gut is worth listening to if you have the appropriate experience.
+Your gut is only worth listening to if you have the appropriate experience.
 But if you don't, all you have is an untrained gut, and that's no more trustworthy than the opinion your neighbor has about your business.

 All that said, your own opinion is important.
 Critically important.
 And since you're the one making decisions, you need to be able to rely on your own opinion of what's the next best move.

 But sometimes you're not helping yourself

 When I was in college I was introduced to a concept that both impressed and destroyed me.
 It was the notion of “blind spots.”

 When you drive a car and look at the road using sideview mirrors, there are spots where other cars can linger.
 That's why you have to do that extra look-over-the-shoulder move.
 Because if not, you'd be making a decision to change lanes without realizing that there was something there that you didn't realize.